WanderQY/Hierarchical-taxonomy-aware-model/README.md

    <img src="images/LS1 result.png" width="800px">
 </div>

-* The PRNN model consistently outperformed all comparison methods on the BC-S and BC-L datasets for each class hierarchy.
+* The PPNN model consistently outperformed all comparison methods on the BC-S and BC-L datasets for each class hierarchy.

-* The PRNN model showed minimal parameter changes (+6.44M), highlighting its applicability.
+* The PPNN model showed minimal parameter changes (+6.44M), highlighting its applicability.

-* On the LS dataset, PRNN exhibits superior generalization performance as the training set size decreases.
+* On the LS dataset, PPNN exhibits superior generalization performance as the training set size decreases.

-* The PRNN model had the lowest HDM values on all datasets, implying that the application of hierarchical constraints can mitigate prediction errors, thereby enhancing the reliability of prediction.
+* The PPNN model had the lowest HDM values on all datasets, implying that the application of hierarchical constraints can mitigate prediction errors, thereby enhancing the reliability of prediction.

 ## Grad-cam